-Update, August 2016: We will be playing Jack Bruce's Music again at JJ Smyth's in Dublin on August 25th at 20.20 - hope to see some of the readers of this blog there.
+Update, July 2017: We will be playing Jack Bruce's Music again at Arthur's Pub in Dublin on July 19th at 20.30 - hope to see some of the readers of this blog there.
 And if you do read this blog and are at the gig - please say hello!

 Jack Bruce is probably the reason why I play the bass.
 Although I was raised on jazz at home, and have spent my musical life in jazz, it was hearing Bruce’s great bass lines with Cream that first made me think of how much I liked that sound, and how this could be something I’d like to check out for myself.
 At one point I obsessively listened to Cream, really focusing on the bass playing and it inspired me to buy my first bass.